A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Empirical Estimation of Block Correlation Matrices

+To conserve space, we only provide the most detailed estimation results for the last two calendar years, 2019 and 2020, and partial correlations will be presented for six calendar years.
+Detailed results for all 26 calendar years (1995-2018) are presented in the Web Appendix, \citet{ArchakovHansen:BlockAppendix}.
+Comparing 2019 and 2020 is interesting because some effects of the COVID-19 pandemic can be observed in 2020.
+Both years have the same number of assets, $n=3,340$ assets, and the same number of blocks for all five block structures.

-The empirical results are summarized in Table \ref{tab:Estimates}.
-We report the range of estimated correlations for each of the block structures, with the results for 2008 and 2013 are reported separately.
-The range of estimated correlations. i.e., the interval between the smallest and the largest coefficient in the correlation matrix, obviously increases with the number of blocks in the correlation matrix, and the correlations are generally higher in 2008 than in 2013.
-These estimates are likely biased, because they entail cross-sectional averaging within each sector/group/industry and time averaging, over a full calendar year.
-We also report the value of the maximized log-likelihood function (scaled by $-2/(nN)$) and the corresponding value of the Bayesian Information Criterion (BIC).
-The minimum BIC is obtained with a block structures based on Groups in both 2008 and 2013.\footnote{The BIC adds the penalty $p\log(nN)$ to $-2\ell$, where $p$ is the number of free parameters.
-For comparison, the AIC, which uses the penalty $2p$, selects the most general specification in both years.
-It is well known that the AIC tends to favor more heavily parametrized models.} The last column reports the number $K(K+1)/2$ of unique correlations within a block structure with $K$ blocks, and while this number increases rapidly with $K$, the gains in the log-likelihood are relatively modest.
-Consequently, the BIC increases substantially once the number of blocks are defined by Industries and Sub-industries.
+In Table \ref{tab:Estimates}, we report the range of estimated correlations for each of the five types of block structure and for both calendar years, 2019 and 2020.
+The range of estimated correlations was larger in 2020 than in 2019, and it increases as the number of blocks increases.
+The latter is expected because the number of distinct correlation coefficients in $C$ increases as $K$ increases.
+Each estimated correlation represents an average correlation, subject to both time averaging (over a calendar year) and cross-sectional averaging within the corresponding sector/group/industry/sub-industry.
+We also report the log-likelihood function (scaled by $-2/(nT)$) evaluated at the parameter estimates, and the corresponding value of the Bayesian Information Criterion (BIC).\footnote{These are approximate BIC statistics, because they are based on the two-estimator.} The minimum BIC is obtained with a block structures based on Groups in both 2019 and 2020.\footnote{The BIC adds the penalty $p\log(nT)$ to $-2\ell$, where $p$ is the number of free parameters.
+For comparison, the AIC, which uses the penalty $2p$, selects the most general specification in both years.} The last column reports the number $K(K+1)/2$ of unique correlations within a block structure with $K$ blocks, and while this number increases rapidly with $K$, the gains in the log-likelihood are relatively modest.
+Consequently, the BIC increases substantially when blocks are defined by sub-industries.